Anon9827/MMFormer/README.md

 Give the setup a couple of minutes to run and ensure internet connectivity.

+## Data and pre-trained models
+We provide test datasets for LOL-v1, LOL-v2 (Real and Synthetic), and SDSD (indoor and outdoor) with multimodal information for inference at this [Google Drive](https://drive.google.com/file/d/1BRRvr30qnoz7fmniU3IkVSBbIkss9vYq/view?usp=drive_link) address.
+Unzip and place the ```data``` folder under the root directory of the project.

+We also provide pre-trained models at this [Google Drive](https://drive.google.com/file/d/1qCC2x2Cj9ijLS9jqx9VQ3DTLacA7Xtt8/view?usp=drive_link) address.
+Unzip and place the ```pretrained_model``` folder under the root directory again.

 ## Testing
 For testing, we recommend using a GPU with at least 4 GB of VRAM.
 CPU is also an option, but that will make the process time-consuming.